 Netherlands Centre for Luminescence dating

-To investigate this interesting region the Udhruh Archaeological Project was launched in 2011.
-The project is a joint venture between the Petra School of Archaeology and Tourism of Al-Hussein Bin Talal University (Wadi Musa) and the Faculty of Archaeology of Leiden University (The Netherlands).
+The region around Udhruḥ, 12 km east of Petra, was actively exploited in antiquity with investments of great effort and ingenuity in especially agricultural intensification, water management, military dominion, communication and security networks from the Nabataean to the Islamic periods.
+To investigate this interesting region the Udhruḥ Archaeological Project (UAP) was launched in 2011.
+The project is a joint venture between the Petra College for Tourism and Archaeology, Al-Hussein Bin Talal University (Wadi Musa) and the Faculty of Archaeology, Leiden University.

 Not only archaeology

-The Udhruh Archaeological Project was not only initiated to satisfy the professional wishes of involved archaeologists.
+The Udhruḥ Archaeological Project was not only initiated to satisfy the professional wishes of involved archaeologists.
 We also hope to meet the interests and needs of other stakeholders.
-During the first season it became already clear that the local community shows interest in the archaeological heritage they live among.
-So we decided to start an oral history project.
-Local perceptions, ideas and oral traditions about the archaeology of the region are collected through semi-structured interviews to create a multi-vocal perspective on the site, to learn what value is ascribed to the place, and to promote awareness of the archaeological heritage.
-The plan is to publish the collected narratives in a booklet printed by a local company in both Arabic as in English, which will be distributed among the people with a connection to the heritage site: inhabitants as well as professionals.
-This will give the local community a voice in the archaeological project and it will give the professionals the opportunity to take the local views into account by the interpretation and management of the remains.
+Since the start of the project it became already clear that the local communities show interest in the archaeological heritage they live among.
+An oral history project was initiated through which local perceptions, ideas and oral traditions about the archaeology of the region are collected through semi-structured interviews.
+This is done to create a multi-vocal perspective on the site, to learn what value is ascribed to the place, and to promote awareness of the archaeological heritage within the local communities.